jehy/strict-array-sort/README.md

 # The problem

-Many developers don't look up documentation quite enough, and sometimes think that comparator function in Array.sort should return boolean, for example
+Many developers don't look up [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) quite enough, and sometimes think that comparator function in `Array.sort` should return boolean and implement sorting like this:
 ```
 [1,3,2,4,5].sort((a,b)=>a>b);
 ```
+returns
 ```
 [ 1, 2, 3, 4, 5 ]
 ```
+Sometimes it even works if you are lucky.
-But that's the case!
-Comparator function should return positive number, negative number and zero.
-That's why:
+But comparator function should return positive number, negative number or zero, otherwise sorting is broken:

-For more complex arrays boolean result stops working:
 ```js
 [5, 8, 7, 1, 2, 3, 4, 6, 9, 10, 11, 12, 13].sort((a, b) => a > b)
 ```